 (Not sure where to find grants, and what kinds of work can be funded?
-I’ll be hosting two webinars on this topic in October 2017 – you can get on the announcement list right here.)
+We just had two detailed webinars on the topic – you can get access to the content right here.)

 I’ve written quite a few grants over the years to fund my own work, and have been written into lots of other grants as a performing artist, and I can tell you that these two items can make or break your chances of getting funded.